coala/documentation/Users/Install.rst

 Pipenv is a user-friendly method of managing virtual environments and packages.
-You can look at it as a mix of ``pip`` and ``virtualenv``, so you don't have to manage them seperately for your projects.
+You can look at it as a mix of ``pip`` and ``virtualenv``, so you don't have to manage them separately for your projects.

 We'll now install ``pipenv`` by running the following command::